-- Beginning in Fiscal Year 2018, State income and sales tax revenues shared with local governments, which previously were deposited in the General Revenue fund and then transferred out to other funds, are now deposited directly into the Local Government Distributive Fund, Public Transportation Fund and Downstate Public Transportation Fund at the time revenues are collected.
+• Beginning in Fiscal Year 2018, State income and sales tax revenues shared with local governments, which previously were deposited in the General Revenue Fund and then transferred out to other funds, are now deposited directly into the Local Government Distributive Fund, Public Transportation Fund and Downstate Public Transportation Fund at the time revenues are collected.
 See APPENDIX A- Part IV: Tax Review.
-Local governments are expected to receive their payments from the State more quickly under this structure. - Authorization for the State to issue up to \$6 billion in Section 7.6 Bonds which were issued on November 8, 2017 and generated proceeds of approximately \$6.5 billion.
-The proceeds of the issuance of the Section 7.6 Bonds were used to reduce the State's accumulated unpaid bills by paying State vouchers incurred prior to July 1, 2017. - Authorization for the Comptroller to reallocate in Fiscal Year 2018 up to \$292.8 million from specific funds in the State Treasury to the General Revenue Fund, Budget Stabilization Fund, Healthcare Provider Relief Fund, or Health Insurance Reserve Fund, to enable the Comptroller to reduce the backlog of bills. - Authorization for the Comptroller to temporarily transfer balances in other State funds in State Treasury to General Funds or the Health Insurance Reserve Fund prior to December 31, 2018 to assist with the liquidity of the funds and assist in decreasing the State's payables.
+Local governments are expected to receive their payments from the State more quickly under this structure.

+- Authorization for the State to issue up to \$6 billion in Section 7.6 Bonds which were issued on November 8, 2017 and generated proceeds of approximately \$6.5 billion.
+The proceeds of the issuance of the Section 7.6 Bonds were used to reduce the State's accumulated unpaid bills by paying State vouchers incurred prior to July 1, 2017. - Authorization for the Comptroller to reallocate in Fiscal Year 2018 up to \$292.8 million from specific funds in the State Treasury to the General Revenue Fund, Budget Stabilization Fund, Healthcare Provider Relief Fund, or Health Insurance Reserve Fund, to enable the Comptroller to reduce the backlog of bills. - Authorization for the Comptroller to temporarily transfer balances in other State funds in the State Treasury to General Funds or the Health Insurance Reserve Fund prior to December 31, 2018 to assist with the liquidity of the funds and assist in decreasing the State's payables.
+The authority for this borrowing was extended to February 28, 2019 by P.A.
+100-587.
 Any such interfund borrowing amounts are required to be paid back within 24 months of the borrowing under current statute.
-Outstanding interfund borrowing cannot at any time exceed \$1.2 billion. - As described above, General Funds have been defined to include the General Revenue Fund, the Common School Fund, the General Revenue-Common School Special Account Fund, the Education Assistance Fund, the Fund for the Advancement of Education, the Commitment to Human Services Fund and the Budget Stabilization Fund.
+Outstanding interfund borrowing cannot at any time exceed \$1.2 billion. \$656 million of such borrowing was outstanding as of January 31, 2019. - As described above, General Funds have been defined to include the General Revenue Fund, the Common School Fund, the General Revenue-Common School Special Account Fund, the Education Assistance Fund, the Fund for the Advancement of Education, the Commitment to Human Services Fund and the Budget Stabilization Fund.